sigmdel/lazmacropad/README.md

 ## 4. Source Code and Prerequisites

 [nanoMacroPad.ino](nanoMacroPad/nanoMacroPad.ino) contains the Arduino sketch that runs on the Nano.
 It requires the [Keypad library](https://playground.arduino.cc/Code/Keypad/) ([GitHub repository](https://github.com/Chris--A/Keypad)) by Mark Stanley and Alexander Brevig.
 It can be installed with the Arduino IDE library manager.
+A `platformio.ini` configuration file which takes care of this dependancy in PlatformIO is now included.

 **The microcontroller firmware must be updated to version 2 which is supplied with version 0.9.0 of *lazmicropad***.